cnoam/iem_teachinglab/databricks/README.md

 # Setting Access permissions to data storage
 When a DBR workspace is created in Azure, a new Azure storage account is created.
 This storage account is managed ONLY by the DBR.
 All users of the DBR workspace can read and write to anywhere in this storage, including UNMOUNTING directories.

+# Exact steps taken to create workspace with users for course 96224

+2024-06-24
+- In the Azure portal, I created Databricks workspace, with a new Resource Group, in the course' subscription
+- created API token, valid for 60 days, and updated file .env
+- updated the DATABRICKS_HOSTNAME in .env
+- downloaded the students group CSV file, edited invalid group names (though I think it does not matter)
+  - removed the first line, which is before the headers line
+- added command line args to the parser
+- strengthen the CSV file reader for Moodle

+2024-06-26: debugging broken DBR API. after fixing, I created groups and clusters, but permissions are not yet connected.